wp-plugins/content-slideshow/readme.txt

 Requires at least: 3.8
 Tested up to: 3.8
 Stable tag: 1.0
-Description: Creates an automatic web-based slideshow that randomly cycles through all of your site's image content.
-Includes a slideshow page and a widget and shortcode embed.
+Description: Creates an automatic web-based slideshow that randomly cycles through all of your site's images.
+Includes a slideshow page, widget, and shortcode.
 License: GPLv2

 == Description ==